 Are you still feeding your pets GMOs?
+Many pet owners and veterinarians report that when they switch their pets to a non-GMO organic food, the health of their pet improves dramatically.
 Many pet owners have connected the increased usage of GMOs with what appears to be an increased amount of tumors in dogs and cats and increased health issues.

 It’s unfortunate that we often see lower quality ingredients in pet food but that doesn’t mean we have to compromise our best buds and feed them potentially dangerous foods containing GMOs and pesticides/herbicides that could harm their health.
 There are healthier options.